OIM3600/resources/hw/credit.md

 ## Getting Started

 1. On GitHub Desktop, make sure your current repository is `OIM3600`.
 Then click `Repository` -> `Open in Visual Studio Code` to open the folder in your **VS Code**.
+2. In VS Code, check if there is already a folder named `hw`.
+If it doesn't exist, create one.
+Otherwise, move to the next step.
-2. In VS Code, create a new folder `credit`.
-Then, under `credit` folder, create a new file, `credit.py`.
+3. Inside the `hw` folder, create a new folder `credit`.
+Within the `credit` folder, create a new file, `credit.py`.

 ## Credit Cards